OldSinner/OldSinner/README.md

 ### I'm OldSinner.
 I'm a Computer Science student at Kazimierz Wielki University, with a specialization in distributed technologies.
 I try to develop in the field of .NET technology 💘 , but I'm interested in everything related to IT.
 ## 🔭 I’m currently into, or plan to be into:
  - ASP.NET 🌎
- - Blazor 💻
- - MAUI 📱 (waiting!)
- - Electron!
+ - Nest.JS
  - React
+ - Artificial neural systems
+ - Discord.NET
 ## 📫 How to reach me:
  - Discord: OldSinner#8240
  - Mail: antylifepatia@gmail.com